blackberry/BlackBerry-Dynamics-React-Native-SDK/SampleApplications/BasicNetworking/README.md

 Install dependencies:
 `$ yarn`

-> NOTE: BasicNetworking sample is based on `0.60.6` version of React Native.
-There is a possibility to upgrade to `0.61.x` by running following command:
+> NOTE: BasicNetworking sample is based on `0.63` version of React Native.
+There is a possibility to upgrade to `0.63.x` versions by running following command:
-`$ react-native upgrade 0.61.x`
+`$ react-native upgrade 0.63.x`
 for example:
-`$ react-native upgrade 0.61.5`
+`$ react-native upgrade 0.63.3`

 Generate ios and android directories:
 `$ react-native eject`